SF-Speech: Straightened Flow for Zero-Shot Voice Clone: SF-Speech

 \subsection{Text Encoder}

-SF-Speech splits the training audio-text pairs into the predicted part and the context prompt using a continuous mask matrix $m$.
-The masking probability is set to 70\%.
+SF-Speech splits the training audio-text pairs into the predicted part and in-context prompt with a continuous mask matrix $m$.
 Given a phoneme sequence $y_{text} \in [V]^N$ of training text, where the $V$ means the number of phonemes appearing in the training set, a lookup table embedding it into $y_{emb} \in \mathbb{R}^{N\times H}$.
 Then, inspired by StyleTTS \cite{li2022styletts}, a 1D convolution neural network (CNN) is employed to fuse the local features of $y_{emb}$ and a bidirectional long-short term memory (Bi-LSTM) network follows to fuse its long-time information.
-A length regulator module \cite{ren2019fastspeech} upsamples this feature to $y^{'}_{emb} \in \mathbb{R}^{T\times H}$ with $T$ denoting the number of mel-spectorgrams frame, according to the phoneme duration.
+We use a length regulator module \cite{ren2019fastspeech} upsamples this feature to $y^{'}_{emb} \in \mathbb{R}^{T\times H}$ with $T$ denoting the number of mel-spectorgrams frame, according to the phoneme duration.
 A regression duration model mentioned in \cite{le2023voicebox} is trained separately to predict the masked duration with the unmasked duration and $y_{text}$.
 Finally, only the masked part $(1-m)\odot y^{'}_{emb}$ participate as the text feature $F_1$ in the subsequent data stream.